 Of course we already knew, starting mid-1980s, that zombies could tie a tie.
 But the added proof Dawkins has provided of linguistic competence raises the zombie debate to a whole new level.
-And many other zombies--as demonstrated by “lively” discussions now splattered over the Internet--are themselves entering the lists in greater and greater numbers.
+And now many other zombies (as demonstrated by “lively” discussions now splattered over the Internet) are themselves entering the lists in greater and greater numbers.

 Though recent studies correlate high-functioning autism with atheism, in the case of the New Atheists I think the diagnosis isn’t apt.
 No, with this latter crowd it seems clear we are dealing with full-on zombism.

 Whether Dawkins and these other newly vocal zombies are what is called philosophical zombies or whether they are rather the traditional flesh-eating zombies is not a question I can determine here.
 Personally I incline toward the theory that finds in them elements of both.
 In any case, it is not the type of zombie that concerns me, but rather their sudden ascent to language.

 We are still at a loss to answer this question.
 My current interests not so much in their recent acquisition of speech, but more in what they actually say when they do speak.
 Or when they write.
 Because Dawkins has also proven that zombies can write human-like prose.